27 Mortgage Terms, Plus What 40% Of Americans Don’t Know About Their Loan

 Demographically, older people understand different home buying terms better than others.
 Baby boomers typically know mortgage terms as they tend to have the most experience with home buying as they’re most likely to have purchased, sold and downsized, know terms best.

 Although Gen Z is the furthest from the home buying process, their millennial counterparts were 4% less familiar with common mortgage terms than them.

 - Millennials ages 25 – 34 are the least likely to know home buying terms.

-- Baby boomers ages 65+ are the most familiar age group with mortgage terminology.
+- Baby boomers aged 65+ are the most familiar age group with mortgage terminology.

 People in the majority of the age groups understood what a “down payment” was, followed by knowledge of the terms “closing costs” and “annual percentage rate (APR).”